marado/nodejs/doc/api/process.markdown

   `SIGHUP` is to terminate node, but once a listener has been installed its default behaviour will be removed.
 - `SIGTERM` is not supported on Windows, it can be listened on.
-- `SIGINT` is supported on all platforms, and can usually be generated with `CTRL+C` (though this may be configurable).
+- `SIGINT` from the terminal is supported on all platforms, and can usually be generated with `CTRL+C` (though this may be configurable).
 It is not generated when terminal raw mode is enabled.
 - `SIGBREAK` is delivered on Windows when `CTRL+BREAK` is pressed, on non-Windows platforms it can be listened on, but there is no way to send or generate it.
 - `SIGWINCH` is delivered when the console has been resized.
 On Windows, this will